-The award is supported by the State Library of NSW Foundation and the Holman Family, Sarah Crouch, Rob Thomas AO and Sam Meers AO.
+In 2023, the award is supported by the State Library of NSW Foundation and the Holman Family, Sarah Crouch, Rob Thomas AO and Sam Meers AO.
 This has been a fixture on Australia’s literary calendar thanks to the generosity of Dr Geoffrey Cains, the late Michael Crouch AC, and the Nelson Meers Foundation.

 Suzanne Falkiner is a Sydney writer.
 She has worked as an editor for book and magazine publishers, written book reviews and travel journalism, and run a small independent publishing company.

-Among some dozen books of fiction and non-fiction, she has written a number of biographies, the most recent of which, Mick: A Life of Randolph Stow, was shortlisted for several literary and biographical awards.
+Among some dozen books of fiction and non-fiction, she has written a number of biographies, the most recent of which, Mick: A Life of Randolph Stow, from 2016, was shortlisted for several literary and biographical awards.
 Her most recent publication, Rose: The extraordinary voyage of Rose de Freycinet, the stowaway who sailed around the world for love, appeared in March 2022.